 In Argentina, the Mbyá Guaraní ethnic people live in an area near the Cataratas del Iguazú that is being rapidly developed for tourist use.
 While tourism has brought needed income to some Mbyá communities, there have been concurrent changes in culture and physical and psychological health.
 This talk examines concerns about how governmental policy makers have developed tourism on Mbyá lands, and suggest goals that stakeholders should achieve in their plans for sustainable development.
 Finally, programs of sustainable tourism must include the indigenous participation at all levels of planning and implementation, a practice seldom followed in the case of the Mbyá.

-Department of Psychology and Neuroscience Program
+Associate Professor, Department of Psychology and Neuroscience Program

 The Theatre of Empowerment: Prison Theatre and Social Change